 Middle School Program

-Once a week, our middle school students spend 45 minutes in an advisory meeting where students meet in small groups with grade-specific advisors to discuss social issues or classroom ideas and concerns.
+Three times per week, our middle school students spend 30 minutes in an advisory meeting where students meet in small groups with grade-specific advisors to discuss social issues or classroom ideas and concerns.
 All of these meetings are designed to foster mutual responsibility and caring.
-As a consequence, visitors to our middle school classrooms are impressed to see students who actively participate in class, who are excited to share their ideas and who respect their fellow students.
-They also are impressed by what they do not see: the one-upmanship and bullying that often is notoriously present in this age group, which is essentially nonexistent at CDS.
+As a consequence, visitors to our middle school classrooms are impressed to see students who actively participate in class, who are excited to share their ideas, and who respect their fellow students.
+They also are impressed by the middle school's atmosphere, which works against the one-upsmanship and bullying that often is notoriously present in this age group.

 The Middle School Day